7 Best Accessible Design Tools in 2025

 Watch Demo

-2022 has been a busy year for the design world.
-Every month, it seems like there’s a new accessibility tool to explore.
-And even if some companies are pausing their investment in accessibility, even more are looking for ways to bridge the accessibility gap.
+2024 has been a busy year for the design world.
+Every month, it feels like there’s a new accessibility tool to explore, and companies like Starbucks, United Airlines, and more are prioritizing accessibility in their physical and digital offerings.

 • Technology isn’t built in a vacuum.
 If someone designs a new tool to support accessible design, it means they saw a need — and plenty of demand.